Infinite Probabilistic Secret Sharing: Definitions

 \subsection{Probabilistic secret sharing scheme}

-A {\it secret sharing scheme} is a method to distribute some kind of information among the participants so that qualified subsets could recover the secret's value from their shares, while forbidden subset should have no, or only limited, information on the secret.
+A \emph{secret sharing scheme} is a method to distribute some kind of information among the participants $P$ so that qualified subsets could recover the secret's value from their shares -- the scheme is \emph{correct}, while forbidden subsets have no, or limited information on the secret -- the \emph{security} requirement.
 In probabilistic schemes the shares and the secret come from a (joint) probability distribution on the product space of the corresponding domains.

-\begin{definition} \rm The {\em domain of secrets} is denoted by $X_s$, and the {\em domain of shares} for the participant $i\in P$ is denoted by $X_i$.
-We always assume that none of these sets is empty, and $X_s$ has at least two elements, i.e. there is indeed a secret to be distributed. \end{definition}
+\begin{Definition} \upshape The \emph{domain of secrets} is $X_s$, and the \emph{domain of shares} of the participant $i\in P$ is $X_i$.
+We always assume that none of these sets is empty, and $X_s$ has at least two elements, i.e. there is indeed a secret to be shared. \end{Definition}